-Planting at the Cape Sanctuary began immediately after the predator proof fence was erected in 2006.
+Planting at the Cape Sanctuary began immediately after the predator-proof fence was erected in 2006.
 There was limited remnant bush inside the wire, as most had been cleared for farming over the previous century.

 Early plantings were nursery crops to provide the habitat for podocarps to grow through.
 Our large team of volunteers helped plant Mauna & Kanuka, Tawini, and Ngaio, which provided cover for the Totara, Hinua & Purere planted roughly at the same time.
 We also planted a second layer of Kawakawa & Flaxes.

 After a decade of planting the ecosystem is getting closer to becoming self-sustaining.
-There is on going planting in new areas as more land is retired, and we have significant plantings planned for upcoming winters.
+There is ongoing planting in new areas as more land is retired, and we have significant plantings planned for upcoming winters.

 We always welcome volunteers who would like to help with tree planting.
 Please email Lindsay if you would like to plant at the Cape.

 We have a committed team of volunteers who support our staff in running our own nursery.
-Every year we grow a large number of different species for planting on the cape, which supplements the large number of trees purchased from commercial nurseries.
+Every year we grow a large number of different species for planting on the cape, which supplements a large number of trees purchased from commercial nurseries.